Geonovum/KP-APIs/API-strategie-modulen/API-strategie-mod-geo/crs.md

   <p>Perform the same test  for the <code>filter-crs</code> parameter, if the server supports other types of geospatial filters.</p>
 </div>

-In an API that supports transactions, POST requests with geospatial content in the body may be sent by a client to the server.
+In an API that supports the creation of items, POST requests with geospatial content in the body may be sent by a client to the server.
 In that case, it is necessary to indicate the CRS used, unless CRS84, the default CRS, is used.

 <div class="rule" id="api-geo-11">
   <p class="rulelab"><strong>API-GEO-11</strong>: When HTTP POST requests are supported, pass the coordinate reference system (CRS) of geometry in the request body as a header</p>